alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/disable-javascript-error-in-wpf-webbrowser-control.md

 }
 {{< / highlight >}}

 This is the code that really solves the problem, the key is creating a IHTMLScriptElement with the script and injecting into the Head of the page, this effectively disables the javascript errors.
-Iâ€™ve not fully tested with a lot of sites to verify that is able to intercept all errors, but it seems to work very well with a lot of links that gave us a lot of problems in the past.
+I've not fully tested with a lot of sites to verify that is able to intercept all errors, but it seems to work very well with a lot of links that gave us a lot of problems in the past.

 Alk.